h-brough/TUNA/README.md

 TUNA [Calculation] : [Atom A] [Atom B] [Distance] : [Method] [Basis]
 ```

-For example, a geometry optimisation on dihydrogen, starting at 1.0 angstroms with the B3LYP/6-31G model chemistry is
+For example, a geometry optimisation on dihydrogen, starting at 1.0 angstroms with B3LYP/6-31G is

 ```
-TUNA OPTFREQ : H H 1.0 : B3LYP 6-31G
+TUNA OPT : H H 1.0 : B3LYP 6-31G
 ```

 Read the manual for details!